Abigail Marsh: The Fear Factor

+In 2017, Marsh published a book on the topic of altruists and psychopaths.
+Originally titled Good for Nothing in the UK, the book is entitled The Fear Factor: How One Emotion Connects Altruists, Psychopaths, and Everyone In-Between in the US (and in later UK editions).
+It covers her research on aggression, altruism, and empathy in the context of neuroscience.

 Awards and recognition

 Marsh is a recipient of the National Institute of Mental Health's 2007 Richard J Wyatt Memorial Award for translational research.
-In 2014, Marsh was awarded the Cozzarelli Prize for research on altruism she had published in the Proceedings of the National Academy of Sciences.
-The research she coauthored studied "extraordinary altruists", using people who donated kidneys to strangers.
+In 2014, she received the Cozzarelli Prize for work on altruism she had published in the Proceedings of the National Academy of Sciences of the United States of America|Proceedings of the National Academy of Sciences.
+The research she coauthored studied "extraordinary altruists", focusing on people who donated kidneys to strangers.
 In 2016, Marsh was named a fellow in the Society for Personality and Social Psychology.
-In 2017, the S&R Foundation awarded Marsh their Kuno Award for Applied Science for the Social Good.
-In 2018, Marsh was awarded the Book Prize for the Promotion of Social and Personality Science by the Society for Personality and Social Psychology for her book The Fear Factor.
+In 2017, the S&R Foundation awarded her their Kuno Award for Applied Science for the Social Good.
+In 2018, Marsh was awarded the Book Prize for the Promotion of Social and Personality Science by the Society for Personality and Social Psychology for her 2017 book The Fear Factor.